 Roles & Responsibilities

-A PCN Pharmacist provides Comprehensive Medication Management services to patients.
-This involves assessments and recommendations beyond a basic medication review to ensure a patient’s medications are appropriate and effective for the medical condition.
+PCN Pharmacists provide Comprehensive Medication Management services to patients to ensure a patient’s medications are appropriate and effective for the medical condition.
+They can also evaluate the combined safety of all drugs to manage interactions, minimize adverse effects, and support adherence.

 The PCN Pharmacist can support in: